McDoogen/monstera/README.md

     - All on one level?
 Sensors and motors.
 This helps with consistensy.
 Multiple levels may have some rotation due to inaccuracies of the standoffs.
 - Convert the 3D model into a URDF to use in Gazebo
 - Add links to sub-documents
+- I think I need to split this project into different repos?
+Let's spend some time thinking of the project structure using PICO & micro-ros + ROS + design documentation.
+- One Repo, or many?